-If choosing the Failover installation, attempting to run CathexisVision (by double-clicking on the CathexisVision icon) will bring up the dialogue box:
+If choosing the Failover installation, attempting to run CathexisVision (by double-clicking on the CathexisVision icon) will bring up this dialogue box.

-Note: there is detailed information about Failover in the Setup section of this manual.
+Note: There is detailed information about Failover in the Setup section of this manual.

 1.4.2 Cathexis Windows Performance Wizard